Symphony No. 11 (Hill)

-Symphony No. 11 in E-flat major "The Four Nations" for string orchestra, Stiles 1.3.3.1 SyFN, was arranged by Australian composer Alfred Hill from his String Quartet No. 5 "The Allies" at some point in 1950s, but the precise date remains unknown, and there is no information about the first performance.
-The music of the symphony follows that of the original String Quartet, except for the Finale being 4 bars shorter than in the quartet, due to a minor truncation of the melody of the main subject at each repeat of it.
+Symphony No. 11 in E♭ major "The Four Nations" for string orchestra, Stiles 1.3.3.1 SyFN, was arranged by Australian composer Alfred Hill from his String Quartet No. 5 "The Allies" at some point in 1950s, but the precise date remains unknown, and there is no information about the first performance.
+The music of the symphony follows that of the original string quartet, except for the finale being four bars shorter than in the quartet, due to a minor truncation of the melody of the main subject at each repeat of it.
 The most obvious difference is the addition of the double bass part.
 Hill also altered the title of the composition.

-Instrumentation
+Music

 The symphony is scored for a standard string orchestra: violins I and II, violas, cellos and double basses.

-Structure

 The symphony is in four parts, each presenting a nation.